Metropolitan-Council/growing.shade/inst/app/www/where.md

--   **Environmental justice**: This preset considers demographics historically excluded from and disproportionately affected by environmental decision makers (proportion of non-White residents, share of households with annual income less than $35,000), and variables about the intersection of the natural and built environments (proportion of developed acres in primary flood zone, average land surface temperature on a hot day, existing tree canopy).<br>
+-   **Environmental justice**: This preset considers demographics historically excluded from and disproportionately affected by environmental decision makers (proportion of non-White residents, share of households with annual income less than $35,000, cancer risk), and variables about the intersection of the natural and built environments (proportion of developed acres in primary flood zone, average land surface temperature on a hot day, existing tree canopy).<br>